Chapter One of the Story of Rick and Marla’s Wedding Aboard the

 time to get both it and the marriage license today.
 Let’s just go get the

-downtown.
+Marla had been right about the time.
 It closed at 4:30.
-The place was deserted and the clerk had her
+The place was deserted and the clerk

 then frowned.
-I could tell she wanted to go home bad, but knew we wouldn’t
+I could tell she wanted to go home, but

-stand for it.
-Finally she said, “I guess we have enough time to do this.”
+stand for it, so finally she said, “I guess we have enough time to do this.”

 She asked for our driver’s license and social security